Removed Features

 (status :hidep nil))

-The status field will automatically be displayed as a dropdown control since the scaffold inspector has decided this upon the slot's type.
+The status field will automatically be displayed as a dropdown control since the scaffold inspector has decided this based on the slot's type.

-As part of the validation process Weblocks will also check whether a user input matches the slot's type regardless of whether you use scaffolding or not.
+As part of the validation process, Weblocks will also check whether user input matches the slot's type regardless of whether scaffolding is used or not.

-But let's assume that we want custom labels for the dropdown:
+But let's assume that custom labels are wanted for the dropdown:

 (defview bug-report-form-view/developer